Chicago Institute for Psychoanalysis: History

 The second major development was the groundbreaking work of Heinz Kohut, who developed his very own ideas about the central role of empathy as defining the field of psychoanalysis - a position he staked out in 1959.
 Kohut had observed the intense reactions that would occur when patients were engaged with others who had not functioned as a needed part of themselves and hence caused injury to that most vital part of their being.
 But it was this being-part-of that had deep implications for the understanding of both development and treatment.
 Paradoxically, the understanding of the essential role of the "other" became a psychology of the "self".
 All of this offered another, additional way of looking at what the classical theory had charted in its terms.
-Self psychology has had (and continues too have) an enormous impact on psychoanalytic thought and practice throughout the world.
+Self psychology has had (and continues to have) an enormous impact on psychoanalytic thought and practice throughout the world.

 In the midst of all this groundbreaking intellectual work, the institute also launched a number of innovative programs.
 In 1962 it began the Child Therapy Program, the first of its kind in the country.
 Graduates of the Child Therapy Program have staffed and trained legions of agencies and treatment facilities of all kinds and have been the source of quality child psychotherapy over the last 45 years.
 A few years later, in 1965, Kay Field began the Teacher Education Program that educated teachers and school personnel about the nature of emotional development and helped them recognize and deal with problems in that development.
 The program reached hundreds of school personnel.
 In 1973, under the direction of then-director George H. Pollock, the institute began the yearly publication of the Annual of Psychoanalysis.
 It remains the only Institute in the country - and the world - to sponsor, edit and produce an important academic journal.
 The 70s also saw the inauguration of the most complete catalog of psychoanalytic literature assembled to that point, The Chicago Psychoanalytic Index.
 Begun in 1970 and continued until 1989, this was the standard reference work for most American psychoanalysts until the recent advent of centralized computer cataloging.
 The psychoanalytic library out of which this work arose began with the founding of the institute and grew to be one of the three most complete psychoanalytic collections in the world.